borntofrappe/game-development/Games/Asteroids/README.md

 Recreate the popular game **Asteroid**, using the shape functions from the `love.graphics` module.

-## Roadmap

-- bonus: design and include a random enemy, moving horizontally and occasionally firing toward the player; starting from a level with 4 asteroids; awarding 200 points

-- bonus: add decorative elements in the background

-- docs: add notes on object oriented programming and object inheritance, considering how the state machine is implemented

-## Notes
+## Project structure

 The game is structured as follows:

 - "main.lua" works as the entry point for the application

-- the "src" folder contains any additional files. "main.lua" requires every single component by including "Dependencies.lua" at the top of the document.
+- the "src" folder contains any additional `.lua` file developing the game. "main.lua" requires every single component by including "Dependencies.lua" at the top of the document.
 Itself, "Dependencies.lua" is used to require every other asset

 - the "res" folder provides audio files and the font used throughout the application.
 The font is [Audiowide](https://fonts.google.com/specimen/Audiowide), while the audio files are created with Bfxr.

-The folder also describes a spritesheet I designed with GIMP.
-Ultimately, I decided not to use the raster images, and rely on the shapes provided by Love2D instead.
+The "graphics" folder also describes a spritesheet I designed with GIMP.
+Ultimately, I decided not to use the raster image, and rely on the shapes provided by Love2D instead.

-### Object Oriented Programming
+## Object oriented programming

 Lua doesn't have a concept of classes, nor of objects.
 It is however possible to implement an prototype-instance structure by using the data structure of a table.